parrt/msds621/projects/rf/rf.md

 The other unit tests check basic regression classification but also try out combinations of `max_features`, `min_samples_leaf`, `n_estimators`.
 For the non-OOB tests, each failed test cost you 5%.

+I also have created a hidden test on a different data set and failing it costs 14% of your grade.
+(F19 only 10%)

 *My test passes in roughly 45 seconds and you will lose 10% if all tests takes longer than about 90 seconds total, running in parallel with -n 8.*